pymupdf/PyMuPDF/docs/page.rst

    .. method:: apply_redactions()

-      PDF only: *(New in version 1.16.11)* Remove **text content** in areas marked by some redaction annotation.
+      PDF only: *(New in version 1.16.11)* Remove all **text content** contained in any redaction rectangle.

       *(Changed in v1.16.12)* The previous *mark* parameter is gone.
-Instead, the respective rectangles are filled with the *fill* color of their redaction annotation.
+Instead, the respective rectangles are filled with the individual *fill* color of each redaction annotation.
 If a *text* was given in the annotation, then :meth:`insertTextbox` is invoked to insert it, using parameters provided with the redaction.

-      **This method applies and then deletes all redaction annotations of the page.**
+      **This method applies and then deletes all redaction annotations from the page.**

       :returns: *True* if at least one redaction annotation has been processed, *False* otherwise.

       .. note::
-         Text contained in a redaction rectangle will be **physically** removed from the page's :data:`contents` objects (only) and will no longer appear in e.g. text extractions.
+         Text contained in a redaction rectangle will be **physically** removed from the page and will no longer appear in e.g. text extractions.
 Other annotations are unaffected.

-         Images and XObjects (embedded PDF pages, e.g. via :meth:`showPDFpage`) will also **physically** be removed if they are completely contained in a redation rectangle. **Partial** overlaps will be covered with the redaction background color and no removal will take place.
+         Images and XObjects (embedded PDF pages, e.g. via :meth:`showPDFpage`) will also **physically** be removed from the page if they are **completely** contained in a redation rectangle. **Partial** overlaps however will only be **overlaid** with the redaction background color, and no removal will take place.

-         Decision to remove text is made on a by-character level.
-A character is removed if the bottom-left corner of its **boundary box** is contained in a redaction rectangle.
-Hence it may happen, that a character is removed even if the better part of it is outside the redaction rect or, vice versa, **not** removed, even if most of it lies inside the rect.
+         Decision to remove text is made on a by-character level: A character will be removed if and only if the bottom-left corner of its **boundary box** is contained in some redaction rectangle.
+Hence it may happen, that a character is removed even if the better part of it is outside the redaction or -- vice versa -- **not removed**, even if most of its bbox is inside the rect.

          Redactions are an easy way to replace single words in a PDF, or to physically render them unreadable: locate the word "secret" using some text extraction or search method and insert a redaction using "xxxxxx" as replacement text for each occurrence.
-Just be wary if the replacement is much longer than the original -- this may lead to an unappealing appearance or no new text at all.
+Just be wary if the replacement is much longer than the original -- this may lead to an awkward appearance or no new text at all.
+Also, for a number of reasons, the new text is often not exactly positioned on the same line like the old one.

    .. method:: deleteLink(linkdict)